ghu0510/zephyr/boards/xtensa/intel_adsp_ace15_mtpm/doc/README.rst

 .. code-block:: console

-   sudo apt-get install libncurses5 libncurses6 libncursesw5 libncursesw6 libtinfo6 libcrypt1
+   sudo apt-get install libncurses5 libncurses6 libncursesw5 libncursesw6 libtinfo6 libcrypt1 libssl-dev

 Once installed, you are ready to build and run a Zephyr application for your board using the Cadence XCC compiler and the software simulator.

 A few environment variables are needed to tell Zephyr where the toolchain is: